DFE-Digital/apply-for-teacher-training/docs/support_playbook.md

 Once you're in, `$ cd /app`

-You can now create a csv which will be used when the rake tasks run.
+You can now create a CSV which will be used when the rake tasks run.

 There are two rake tasks, which either import new users, or new providers.
-You can name the csv however you want, as long as you refer to it in the rake call
+You can name the CSV however you want, as long as you refer to it in the rake call.

-`$ /usr/local/bin/bundle exec rake sandbox:create_providers['./providers.csv']`
+`$ bin/rails sandbox:create_providers['./providers.csv']`

-`$ /usr/local/bin/bundle exec rake sandbox:import_users['./users.csv']`
+`$ bin/rails sandbox:import_users['./users.csv']`

-You'll need a csv for both, with the format specified in the tasks `lib/tasks/sandbox.rake`:
+You'll need a CSV for both, with the format specified in the tasks `lib/tasks/sandbox.rake`:

 For providers: